 John and Holly Arbuckle run Singing Pastures family farm in coastal Maine with a strong focus on regenerative agriculture and pigs.
 They produce the naturally fermented and smoked snacking Roam Sticks and Artisanal Charcuterie Salami, both products that raise the bar for healthy, ethical, pasture-raised pork products.
 John and Holly raise animals like their ancestors, on green grass without growth stimulants, antibiotics, or GMOs.
 John is a 9th generation farmer.
 The Arbuckles mimic nature by moving their livestock every few days, similar to what the bison did on the prairie.
-Long-time FTCLDF farmer members John and Holly Arbuckle share here the first part of a series about raising pigs regeneratively.
+Long-time FTCLDF farmer members John and Holly Arbuckle share here the second part of a series about raising pigs regeneratively.
 This article first appeared in Graze Magazine, an in-print publication, published again here with permission.

 We consistently hear how pigs can’t be regenerative.
 We would edit that to say this: While pigs don’t fit into the regenerative equation as smoothly as ruminants, we can look for strategies to improve land, even with pigs.